HEARTH study. Delivering primary health care to homeless people

 Purpose

-Primary health care for homeless people is delivered in various ways: health centres specifically for homeless people; mobile teams in homeless services such as hostels; GP practices with special services for homeless people; and generic GP practices that provide ‘usual care’ to homeless people.
-There is no evidence, however, about which schemes are more effective in addressing homeless people’s health needs.
-This study aimed to evaluate the effectiveness and cost-effectiveness of these different models, with special reference to their integration with other services and how this impacts on a range of health, social and economic outcomes.
+Primary health care for single people who are homeless is delivered in various ways: health centres specifically for this population; mobile teams in homelessness services such as hostels; mainstream GP practices with special services for people who are homeless; and generic GP practices that also provide ‘usual care’ to people who are homeless.
+There is no evidence, however, about which schemes are more effective in addressing the health needs of people who are homeless.
+This study aimed to evaluate the effectiveness and costs of these different models, with special reference to their integration with other services and how this impacts on a range of health, social and economic outcomes.

-- To identify the extent of provision of specialist primary health care services for homeless people in England, and the types of models that are found in different NHS Area Teams and in areas with different population sizes.
+- To identify the extent of provision in England of specialist primary health care services for people who are homeless, and the types of models that are found in different NHS regions and in areas with different population sizes.

-- To examine the integration of the primary health care services with other services, particularly primary dental care, mental health, secondary health, substance misuse, homelessness sector, housing and social care.
+- To examine the integration of primary health care services for people who are homeless with other services, particularly primary dental care, mental health, secondary health, substance misuse, homelessness sector, housing and social care.

-- To examine the effectiveness of the different models in engaging homeless people in health screening, in responding to their health and social care needs, and in providing continuity of care for health problems including long term conditions.
+- To examine the effectiveness of the different models in (i) engaging people who are homeless in health screening; (ii) responding to their health and social care needs; and (iii) providing continuity of care for health problems including long term and complex conditions.

-- To evaluate over time the impact of the different models on service-users’ health and well-being, and their utilisation of other health and social care services including dental, emergency and secondary care.
+- To evaluate the impact of different models over time on service-users’ health and well-being, and their use of other health and social care services including dental, emergency and secondary care.

 - To investigate the resource implications and costs of delivering services for the various models.

-- To provide evidence for local commissioners of NHS services and service providers regarding cost effective organisation and delivery of primary health care to homeless people.
+- To provide evidence to NHS commissioners and service providers regarding cost effective organisation and delivery of primary health care to people who are homeless.

 Timescale